Hotels in Duluth, Minnesota

 Are there extended-stay hotels in Duluth, Minnesota?

-Which hotels in Duluth, Minnesota are good for business travelers?
+Which hotels in Duluth, Minnesota are great for a weekend getaway?

 Which hotels in Duluth, Minnesota offer free breakfast?